 - Encourage and help others to register for the vaccination.

 It is impossible to say whether the ‘old norm’ will ever be back again.
-The threat of an even more dangerous virus cannot be discounted.
-But did you know that wearing masks and sanitization can keep you safe from most viruses?
+But did you know that wearing masks and sanitization can keep you safe from the coronavirus and its other variants as well.
 So let us all continue to maintain hygiene protocol.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.